slagyr/onex/_posts/2017-04-03-forward-fuselage-begins.md

 hours: 7.0
 ---

 The body hammers and dollies kit arrives this weekend.
 I applied the tools best I could.
-Although the hammers definitely shaped the metal, the metal becane thinner and take on subtly concave shapes, not to mention lot of tiny dents.
+Although the hammers definitely shaped the metal, the metal became thinner and took on subtly concave shapes, not to mention lot of tiny dents.
 So I ordered new skins.
 They should arrive by Friday.

-Next on the plans was the top portion of the firewall which attaches to the windsheid strap.
+Next on the plans was the top portion of the firewall which attaches to the windshield strap.
 The plans here had tones of typos and too few diagrams.
 I had to call tech support.
 Kerry asked for pictures, which I sent but didn't get a response today.

 So on to the forward fuselage.
-This begins like the rear fuselage.... fabricating tons of parts... got about 9 done today.
+This began like the rear fuselage.... fabricating tons of parts... got about 9 done today.

 ![Hammers and Dollies](/onex/img/2017-04-03/1.jpg)
 ![Worked Skin](/onex/img/2017-04-03/2.jpg)